 She had two sons by her first marriage and remarried in 1975 to Graeme Dorrance, an economist at the International Monetary Fund, Washington, DC.

-She retired in 1994 and became an Emeritus Professor of the Australian National University where she is a visiting fellow in the Crawford School of Economics and Government.
-In 1994-5 she was a Professorial Fellow at, and directed a full employment project at the Melbourne Institute of Applied Economic and Social Research at Melbourne University.
-She is currently a Senior Research Fellow at the Centre for Independent Studies, an Australian independent public policy 'think tank'.
-She has recently focused on issues of development in the Pacific and in Australia's remote Indigenous communities.
+She retired in 1994 and became an Emeritus Professor of the Australian National University where she was a visiting fellow in the Crawford School of Economics and Government.
+In 1994-5 she was a Professorial Fellow at Melbourne University and directed a full employment project at the Melbourne Institute of Applied Economic and Social Research.
+She was also a Senior Research Fellow at the Centre for Independent Studies, an Australian independent public policy 'think tank', focusing on issues of development in the Pacific and in Australia's remote Indigenous communities.

 Sources used to compile this entry: From Lady Denman to Katy Gallagher: A Century of Women's Contributions to Canberra, Australian Women's Archives Project, February 2013, http://www.womenaustralia.info/exhib/ldkg; The Centre for Independent Studies, http://www.cis.org.au; Staff files; 1750; Helen Hughes, ANUA 19; Australian National University Archives; Personal communication with Helen Hughes, October 2012; Academy of Social Sciences in Australia website, http://www.assa.edu.au/fellowship/fellow/deceased/147 [accessed 2017-03-31].

 Australian National University Archives

 - Staff files; 1750; Helen Hughes, ANUA 19; Australian National University Archives.
 Details